rekmus/silgy/README.md

 4. **Independency**.
 AWS getting nasty?
 It'd take 60 minutes to move anywhere else, most of them spent on setting up an account at my new cloud provider.
 Then I only need to install GCC, MySQL, restore database from backup, clone my repo, `m`, Enter and `silgystart`, Enter.

+5. **Simplicity**.
+Before writing my own web server, I tried a couple of libaries.
+They were either complicated, not intuitive, bloated or slow.
+Some look promising (Node.js), however database connections have proved to be too slow for my needs.
+There's also a tendency for using every new fireworks that's available in town, like i.e. functional programming.
+I just don't feel comfortable with this, so I wanted **straight, intuitive, procedural, single-threaded code**.
+All the complexity needs to be hidden in the library.

 As my wishes had come true, I decided to open my code and become famous.
 You're welcome.

 ## What's in the box?